ministryofjustice/cloud-platform-terraform-elasticsearch/example/README.md

-# Example AWS RDS Instance configuration
+# Example AWS Elasticsearch configuration

 The configuration in this directory creates an example AWS Elasticsearch cluster.